 - NASA (National Aeronautics and Space Administration) Second Award of $750 USD

 - 1st place and Best in Category in the Physical Sciences Robotics and Intelligent Machines category $3000 USD and $5000 USD respectively

 The Gordon E. Moore Award of $75,000 USD recognises the Best of the Best among the outstanding students from around the world who participate in the Intel ISEF.
 The finalist with the winning project is selected on the basis of outstanding and innovative research, as well as on the potential impact of their work on the field and on the world at large.

-Watch the videos below to see his window cleaner in action, as well the design process he followed.
+The videos below show his window cleaner in action, as well the design process he followed.

 Oliver’s path to ISEF began years ago when he first began entering the Young Scientist awards.
 He was a prizewinner in 2014 with his model of a pulsar star.